ssc-project/ssc/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to Svelte Oxide!
+Thank you for your interest in contributing to SSC!

-Please check out our [good first issues](https://github.com/a-rustacean/svelte-oxide/contribute).
+Please check out our [good first issues](https://github.com/ssc-project/ssc/contribute).

 We welcome and appreciate any form of contributions.